aspose-words/Aspose.Words-Documentation/java/getting-started/features/supported-features-on-document-save/save-in-the-rich-text-format-1-9-rtf-format/save-in-the-rich-text-format-overview/_index.md

 ﻿---
-title: Save in the Rich Text Format Overview – Aspose.Words for Java
+title: Save in the Rich Text Format Overview
+second_title: Aspose.Words for Java
 articleTitle: Save in the Rich Text Format Overview
 linktitle: Save in the Rich Text Format Overview
 description: "Export to RTF format using different saving features in Java."